nodejs/node/doc/api/http.md

 * `name` {string} Name of header
 * Returns {string | undefined}

-Gets value of HTTP header with given name.
-If such name doesn't exist in message, it will be `undefined`.
+Gets the value of HTTP header with the given name.
+If such a name doesn't exist in message, it will be `undefined`.

 ### `outgoingMessage.getHeaderNames()`
 <!-- YAML